PaddlePaddle/models/PaddleAudio/examples/speaker/README.md

 ``` bash
 python ../../train.py -c config.yaml  -d gpu:0
 ```

 ## Testing
+## <a name="test_dataset"></a>Testing datasets
+The testing split of VoxCeleb 1 is used for measuring the performance of speaker verification duration training and after the training completes.
+You will need to download the data and unzip into a folder, e.g, `./data/voxceleb/test/`.

+Then download the text files which list utterance  pairs to compare and the true labels indicating whether the utterances come from the same speaker.
+There are multiple trials and we will use [veri_test2](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/meta/veri_test2.txt).

-First download the checkpoints for resnet or ecapa-tdnn,
+To start testing, first download the checkpoints for resnet or ecapa-tdnn,

 | checkpoint |size| eer |
 | --------------- | --------------- | --------------- |